Last Updated March 15, 2021

 - Bloated or passing of gas;

-We recommend Diet Standards Prenatal DHA, which is algae-derived, vegan, manufactured in the USA and third-party lab tested, making it guaranteed to be safe and beneficial for you and your baby.
+We recommend Diet Standards Prenatal DHA, which is algae-derived, vegan, manufactured in the USA and third-party lab tested, and medically reviewed making it guaranteed to be safe and beneficial for you and your baby.

 What sets us apart from other brands is that by using algae, the mercury level in our product is 0 ppm, while the FDA limit is 1 ppm.
 Furthermore, we guarantee that our product contains no allergens, fish, shellfish, milk, eggs, peanuts, tree nuts, wheat or soy.